ads-veltium/v-f-b-e-7/SDK/esp-idf/components/nghttp/nghttp2/doc/h2load.1.rst

 time for connect
   min
-    The minimum time taken to connect to a server including TLS handshake. max
+    The minimum time taken to connect to a server. max
-    The maximum time taken to connect to a server including TLS handshake. mean
+    The maximum time taken to connect to a server. mean
-    The mean time taken to connect to a server including TLS handshake. sd
+    The mean time taken to connect to a server. sd
     The standard deviation of the time taken to connect to a server.
   +/- sd